mit-pdos/perennial/README.md

 ## Compiling

 We develop Armada using Coq master.
-It should be compatible with Coq v8.9.0, which is also tested as part of continuous integration.
+We also maintain compatibility with Coq v8.9.1, which is tested as part of continuous integration.

 This project uses git submodules to include several dependencies.
 You can either use `git clone --recurse-submodules` or (after cloning) `git submodule update --init --recursive` to set that up.